 Our Mission

-A social club for your neighborhood, built by someone who actually lives there.
+A social club for your neighborhood, built by a neighbor, not a corporation.

-Towne is a paid, ad-free alternative to Nextdoor.
-No ads, no tracking, no opaque moderation.
+Towne is a free, ad-free alternative to Nextdoor.
+No ads, no data sales, no opaque moderation.
 It is built by Marc Hoag, a Mill Valley native and Marin County resident who got tired of watching the platform meant to connect neighbors silence them instead.

 Why we’re building this